aneeq011/python-tutorial/section_3/exercise_3.md

-\### Exercise: Odd or Even Checker
+\### Exercise: Sum of Even Numbers

-Create a Python program that checks if a given number is odd or even.
+Create a Python program that calculates the sum of all even numbers between 1 and 100 (inclusive).

 \#### Instructions:

-1. Prompt the user to enter a number using `input()`.

-2. Convert the user input from string to an integer.
+1. Use a \`for\` loop to iterate over numbers from 1 to 100.

-3. Use an `if-else` statement to check if the number is odd or even:
+2. Use an \`if\` statement to check if a number is even.
-   - Print "Even number!" if the number is even (i.e., divisible by 2).
-   - Print "Odd number!" if the number is odd (i.e., not divisible by 2).

-4. Implement error handling to ensure the program handles invalid inputs gracefully (e.g., non-numeric inputs).

-\#### Example:

-\```python
-\# Prompt the user to enter a number number_str = input("Enter a number: ")

-try:
-    \# Convert user input to an integer number = int(number_str)

-    \# Check if the number is odd or even if number % 2 == 0:
-        print("Even number!")
-    else:
-        print("Odd number!")

-except ValueError:
-    print("Invalid input.
-Please enter a valid number.")
-\```
+3. If the number is even, add it to a running total.
+4. After the loop, print the total sum of all even numbers.

-\#### Task:
+\#### Tasks:

-- Implement the above code in a Python file named `odd_even_checker.py`.
+1. Implement the program in a Python file named \`sum_even_numbers.py\`.
-- Test the program with various numbers (both odd and even) to verify correct functionality.
-- Ensure to handle cases where the user enters invalid inputs gracefully.

-This exercise focuses on using basic control flow (`if-else` statements) to create a simple interactive program, making it suitable for beginners to practice conditional statements in Python.
+2. Modify the program to calculate and print the sum of all odd numbers between 1 and 100.
+3. Modify the program to count and print the number of even numbers between 1 and 100.
+4. Modify the program to find and print the largest even number between 1 and 100.
+5. Modify the program to calculate and print the sum of all even numbers between 1 and 100 that are also multiples of 4.

+This exercise helps beginners practice using \`for\` loops, \`if\` statements, and arithmetic operations, reinforcing their understanding of control flow and loops in Python.